 Your Ultimate Guide To March: 20 Cool Events Happening In Los Angeles

-We found a number of notable events happening in L.A. in March to help plan your social calendar.
+We found 20 awesome events happening in L.A. in March to help you plan your social calendar.
 Read on for all our event picks and details.

 OLD PASADENA HAPPY HOUR WEEK (Drinks + Food)

-Old Pasadena Happy Hour Week runs from Tuesday (March 1) through March 14 at participating restaurants, bars, and lounges, including 1810 Argentinean Restaurant, Il Fornaio, POP Champagne & Dessert Bar, Rocco’s Tavern and many others.
-Among the special events planned are: Lucky Baldwin’s Belgian Beer event, The Blind Donkey’s Pappy Van Winkle private release and Neon Retro Arcade’s craft soda and grilled cheese tasting.
+Old Pasadena Happy Hour Week runs from March 6-17 at participating restaurants, bars, and lounges, including La Grande Orange Café, Maestro, Sushi Roku, POP Champagne & Dessert Bar, Rocco’s Tavern and many others.
+Among the special events planned are: The Blind Donkey’s Pappy Van Winkle bourbon private reserve release and Neon Retro Arcade’s craft soda and grilled cheese tasting.

 ALL-STAR CHEF CLASSIC (Food)

-Dozens of Michelin-starred, James Beard Award-winning or just plain in-demand chefs from around the world descend on L.A.
-Live from March 9-12 to share their foods with attendees at the grand tasting experience that is the 2016 All-Star Chef Classic.
-The tasting experience also offers smaller events in its Master Dinner series, in which specialized food and wine pairing dinners will be available.
+Dozens of Michelin-starred, James Beard Award-winning or just in-demand chefs from around the world descend on L.A.
+Live from March 8-11 to share their foods with attendees at the grand tasting experience.
+The All-Star Chef Classic also offers smaller events in its Master Dinner series, in which specialized food and wine pairing dinners will be available.
 In addition to tastings, chefs will come together in the Chefs Tasting Arena—and Restaurant Stadium—showing off their skills in the round and before a live audience.